 As mentioned above, school effectiveness research proves that the probability of positive developmental and academic outcomes increases with a higher level of process quality perceived by the students.
 This basic finding also holds true for extracurricular activities.
 Radisch et al. (2008, pp. 257) show that the better the students perceive the quality of the relationship with their instructors and the more the extracurricular activities are oriented towards the students' needs for structure and challenge, the more the students report that participation in these extracurricular activities is fun, helps them build new social networks and supports them in learning issues and getting better grades.
 Indeed, Kuhn and Fischer (2011, pp. 222) show - at least with respect to 9th graders - that students participating in extracurricular activities achieve a better grade average than students who do not participate.
-This achievement is more pronounced the more the activities are oriented towards the students' needs and the better the relationship with the instructors is perceived to be by the students.
+This achievement is more pronounced the more the activities are oriented towards the students' needs to be by the students.